JoshuaKGoldberg/intern-assassins/README.md

 ## Running

 Settings for the server are read from `assassins.json` at startup.
-This file contains the server `port` and a list of server `admins`.
+This file contains the server `port`.

 Before running the app, copy `assassins.default.json` to `assassins.json`.
 You'll also need to build first.